btbytes/treehopper/report/pg-mk-report.md

   HTML files etc.,

-We decided on developing a software that let us find answers to these kind of questions on a "on-demand" basis and present it as a visual dashboard.
+We developed a software that helps us find answers to these kind of questions on a "on-demand" basis and present it as a visual dashboard.